netscaler/netscaler-k8s-ingress-controller/docs/network/type_loadbalancer.md

 When creating a service of type [LoadBalancer](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer), you can use IPAM controller to automatically allocate an IP address to the service.

 Citrix provides a controller called **IPAM controller** for IP address management.
 You must deploy the IPAM controller as a separate pod along with Citrix ingress controller.
 Once the IPAM controller is deployed, it allocates IP address to the service from a defined IP address range.
-The Citrix ingress controller configures the IP address allocated to the service as virtual IP (VIP) in Citrix ADX VPX.
+The Citrix ingress controller configures the IP address allocated to the service as virtual IP (VIP) in Citrix ADX.
 And, the service is exposed using the IP address.

 The IPAM controller requires the Vip [CustomResourceDefinitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions) (CRD) provided by Citrix for asynchronous communication between the IPAM controller and Citrix ingress controller.